About

-In 2008, the first public exhibition of the Yi Zhi Tang collection was held at the Chinese Culture Center of San Francisco.
-During 2010 and 2011, the collection was exhibited at the Museum of Chinese in America (MOCA) in New York.
-Additional exhibitions are now in the planning stage.
-The Yi Zhi Tang collection will eventually return to a permanent home in China where people of all ages will be able to view the beautiful antique puzzles and play with modern versions of them.
+The first public exhibition of the Yizhitang Collection was held in 2008 at the Chinese Culture Center of San Francisco.
+During 2010 and 2011 the collection was exhibited at the Museum of Chinese in America (MOCA) in New York.
+A traveling exhibition to museums throughout China is now in the planning stage.
+The Yizhitang Collection will eventually return to a permanent home in China, where people of all ages will be able to view the beautiful antique puzzles and play with modern versions of them.

 About the Classical Chinese Puzzle Project